mikeasta/DexVision/README.md

 # DexNet: Pokemon Classifier
-My first computer vision, object classifying project.
+My first computer vision object classifying project.

 ## How to use
 1. Clone repository on your machine with: